The Universe

 Science cannot answer everything!

-This book bases its explanations of life and the universe on science.
-We can argue that this focus is in fact a reduction of the scope of human thinking, because there are things that are inherently outside science.This book subscribes to a notion of truth that is based on perceptions.
+We can argue that a focus on scientific explanations is in fact a reduction of the scope of human thinking, because there are things that are inherently outside science.This book subscribes to a notion of truth that is based on perceptions.
 Anything that explains or predicts perceptions is recognized as valuable.
-These can be perceptions in the physical sense (such as what you see or hear), but they can also be psychological perceptions.
-For example, feelings, desires, and states of mind are all perceptions.
+These can be perceptions in the physical sense (such as what you see or hear), but they can also be psychological perceptions such as feelings, desires, and states of mind.
 Anything that can predict these perceptions is welcome.
-Thus, the theory of truth presented in this book goes beyond physics and biology.
-It also extends to other sciences such as sociology and psychology, or to simple commonsense reasoning.
+Thus, the theory of truth presented in this book goes beyond physics and biology, and extends to other sciences such as sociology and psychology, and even to simple commonsense reasoning.
 For example, we know that sincere appreciation makes people happy, that fear makes people irrational, and that a person who prays will feel calmer.
 These are validated theories, and hence a step towards the truth.
-They are just as valuable as the theories that explain life and the universe.
+They are just as valuable as the theories that explain life and the Universe.

 Then there are theories that have never predicted any human perceptions.
-They are the material of stories and myths.
-These can provide inspiration or entertainment, and thus they have a role in human culture.
+These are the material of stories and myths.
+They can provide inspiration or entertainment, and thus they have a role in human culture.
 However, they should not be confused with truth.

 How do you explain the paranormal?

-Now contrast this with the miracles that science produces.
-These are:
+Now contrast this with the miracles that science produces:

-- remedies that provably cure illnesses such as smallpox.
-Smallpox was once considered invincible, yet science eradicated it.
+- One such miracle are methods that provably cure and even eliminate illnesses.
+For exampe, smallpox was once considered an invincible illness — and yet science eradicated it.
 Science offered a cure not just for one particular patient in one remote corner of civilization but for all of humankind.
 That can be considered a real miracle.

-- magical rituals that let you do telepathy with a loved one even over large distances.
+- Another miracle are magical rituals that let you do telepathy with a loved one.
 This telepathy works not only for a specially trained magician, but for everybody.
 All that is needed is a small magical tool called a mobile phone.

-- techniques for levitation.
+- Finally, science offer miraculous techniques for levitation.
 In religious or mystical world views, levitation (or walking on water) works only for the prophets or gurus of one particular religion, and only under specific circumstances.
-The levitation that science delivers, in contrast, works for everybody.
-Furthermore, religious levitation does not actually allow people to move across large distances while hovering in the air.
-The scientific sort does.
-It allows arbitrary people to cover huge distances across the surface of the Earth in just hours.
+The levitation that science delivers, in contrast, works for everybody, and allows arbitrary people to cover huge distances across the surface of the Earth in just hours.
 All that is needed is a special vehicle called a plane.

 Are humans just apes?